Distributed Prescribed-Time Observer for Nonlinear Systems in Block-Triangular Form: System Definition

-Subject to the assumptions above, our objective is to design a distributed estimation algorithm with $N$ observers to cooperatively determine the full state of $x(t)$ of system \eqref{eq:sys} within a finite prescribed-time $T>0$, independent of the initial conditions.
+Subject to the assumptions above, our objective is to design a distributed estimation algorithm with $N$ observers to cooperatively determine the full state of $x(t)$ of system \eqref{eq:sys} within a finite time $T>0$, which is prescribed by the user arbitrarily and independent of the initial conditions.